Maviray/blazor-ui-kit/README.md

 Collection of re-usable Blazor UI components.

 ## Overview
 This is an attempt to centralize lots of previously relatively sparadic efforts to manage and maintain Blazor UI.
 Hopefully someone might find this useful.
+This is hardly an effort to compete or replicate effort matching one with professional UI libraries.
+I really like what MudBlazor folks are doing and have given it a number of serious thought inclining using those libraries.
+The dilemma is I am also a big fan of Tailwind idea of managing CSS with utility classes and the biggest bummer is that they or any other team don’t do Tailwind with Blazor components.

 ## Purpose